Eat.Drink.Pure

 Make the arrowroot powder slurry and set it aside.

-Mix the rest of the ingredients and heat them.
-In a small saucepan, add all the rest of the ingredients and let them heat up.
+Mix the remaining ingredients and heat them.
+In a small saucepan, add the remaining ingredients and let them heat up.

 Add the slurry to the pan and let the sauce thicken.
-Once heated through, stir the arrowroot slurry as it tends to settle and add it to the saucepan.
+Once heated through, stir the arrowroot slurry, which tends to settle, and add it to the saucepan.
 Whisk constantly to prevent the sauce from congealing and becoming clumpy.

 Enjoy or store.
 Once the sauce has thickened to your desired consistency, about 5-6 minutes, turn off the heat and let it come to room temperature before storing it in a small mason jar or similar container.